Instagram | Trip advisor | About Us | Contact Us | 00989381708194 |

 • Zoorkhaneh Equipment

-The main equipment of this varzesh-e bāstāni that dedicated to weight training and calisthenics are as follows: a pair of wooden clubs (mil), metal shields (sang), and bow-shaped iron weights (kabbādeh or kamān).
+The main equipment of this varzesh-e bāstāni, that dedicated to weight training and calisthenics, is as follows: a pair of wooden clubs (mil), metal shields (sang), and bow-shaped iron weights (kabbādeh or kamān).

 Pahlevani and zoorkhaneh rituals